Skip to main content

 The keys will be located at /etc/wireguard/ under the file names of privatekey and publickey

-Create a file called /etc/wireguard/wg0.conf on the EWR1 server and add the following content:
+To create an interface at the first location, EWR1 in this case, create a file called /etc/wireguard/wg0.conf on the EWR1 server and add the following content:

 [Interface]